jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

-We set `T` to turn on saving of the allele frequencies in the outputted SNP Table, minimum coverage of 2 (to ensure at least two independent reads support a call), a minimum fraction of reads required to have a base to be considered a single-allelic reference or SNP call as 0.9, and a minimum of 0.1 (but below 0.9) to be considered heterogzous.
+We set `T` to turn on saving of the allele frequencies in the outputted SNP Table, minimum coverage of 2 (to ensure at least two independent reads support a call), a minimum fraction of reads required to have a base to be considered a single-allelic reference or SNP call as 0.9, and a minimum of 0.1 (but below 0.9) to be considered heterozygous.

 For super-reference mappings, we still need to get the statistics for just the positions representing the target species of interest.
 We can use the following